kobezzza/Escaper/README.md

 }
 ```

-If set value to -1, it will be removal, without the possibility of replacing back,
+If set value to `-1`, it will be removal, without the possibility of replacing back,
-or true /false - include / exclude.
+or `true` / `false` - include / exclude.

 If parameter `opt_withCommentsOrParams` is boolean: